5 Ways to Make Scheduled Sex Hotter Than Ever

 Another option: “Change up the type of sex you have,” suggests Scalisi.
 “Stick to mutual masturbation one night.
 Do tops only another.
 Keep your clothes on another.”
 If that doesn’t to it for you, then go deeper.
 There’s an entire world waiting to be explored.

-Trying bringing a vibrator into the bedroom.
-It will help keep things fresh, fun and fully orgasmic.
+Want to help keep things fresh?
+Try bringing in some toys.
 According to Cullins, the gesture can help assure your partner that you haven’t resigned yourself to stale sex.
 And that, in and of itself, can be a pretty big turn on.

 “When certain ideas about your partner or your sex life get reinforced over time it can be difficult to open your mind to a new way of thinking about sex,” she says.
 “Some individuals need to change the narrative they have about sex by giving themselves permission to simply be open to the idea that it can be fun and exciting.”